-Cast Set for THE BRIDGES OF MADISON COUNTY at TampaRep
+Cast Set For THE BRIDGES OF MADISON COUNTY at TampaRep

-Based on the best-selling novel, and developed by Tony Award winner Jason Robert Brown (The Last Five Years, Parade, Songs for a New World) and Pulitzer Prize winner Marsha Norman, The Bridges of Madison County captures the lyrical expanse of America's heartland along with the yearning entangled in the eternal question, "What if...?"
+Based on the best-selling novel, and developed by Tony Award winner Jason Robert Brown and Pulitzer Prize winner Marsha Norman, The Bridges of Madison County captures the lyrical expanse of America's heartland along with the yearning entangled in the eternal question, "What if...?"
 Winner of the 2014 Tony Award for Best Score and Orchestrations, this sweeping romance about the roads we travel, the doors we open and the bridges we dare to cross will leave audiences breathless.

 Award winning Tampa Repertory Theatre is proud to present The Bridges of Madison County , a musical tale of passion that ignites between two strangers on a quiet Iowa farm.
 Francesca, a housewife yearning for connection, encounters a charismatic photographer who alters the course of her life.
 With a soaring score and a powerful script, this musical asks the question: what if you had the chance to rewrite your story?
 Experience an unforgettable journey of love, loss, and the choices that shape us.